 forging any TCP/IP packet header or any part of the header information in any email or newsgroup posting;

 deleting or revising any material posted by any other person or entity;

 using any device, software or routine to interfere or attempt to interfere with the proper working of this website or any activity being conducted on this site.

 Violations of system or network security may result in civil or criminal liability.
-Jobs Zimbabwe will investigate occurrences, which may involve such violations and may involve, and cooperate with, law enforcement authorities in prosecuting users who are involved in such violations.
+Jobs Botswana will investigate occurrences, which may involve such violations and may involve, and cooperate with, law enforcement authorities in prosecuting users who are involved in such violations.

 2.5 Copyright and intellectual property rights

 All rights in/to the content of this Website is reserved and retained by the owners of such rights.
 Users of this Website are not granted a license or any other right including without limitation under Copyright, Trademark, Patent or Intellectual Property Rights in/or to the content.

 Please note that certain information, statements, data, and content (such as photographs) which you may submit to Jobs Botswana are likely to, reveal your gender, ethnic origin, nationality, age, and/or other personal information about you.